zkat/make-fetch-happen/README.md

 #### <a name="opts-integrity"></a> `> opts.integrity`

 Matches the response body against the given [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) metadata.
-If verification fails, the request will fail with an `EBADCHECKSUM` error.
+If verification fails, the request will fail with an `EINTEGRITY` error.

 `integrity` may either be a string or an [`ssri`](https://npm.im/ssri) `Integrity`-like.